makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

-Project has been completed using a combination of Sinatra, PostgreSQL and Capybara.
+Project has been completed using a combination of Sinatra, PostgreSQL, PG and Capybara.

 How to setup database:
 1. Connect to `psql`